top of page

 Event organisation

-One of my earliest tasks was to make the "level design" of the event.
-There was a lot to take care of like :
+One of my earliest tasks was to adapt the garden's layout for the event using "level design".
+There was a lot to take care of :

 - the